Courses & Curriculum

 The Course Intentions (opens in new window) page provides an overview of the process.

-A course can show up in the non-applicable section of your Advisement Report (opens in new window) for a number of reasons, but generally it means that the course does not apply to any of your available degree requirements as outlined on the (PDF file) PSY Degree Checklist (opens in new window) .
 Unless you are intentionally taking an additional course to complete a minor or for some other reason, you will likely need to drop any non-applicable courses.
 In some cases, non-applicable courses can be directed to available degree requirements even if the courses do not show up on a PSY course table.
-You can inquire with the Psychology Undergraduate team to find out if it is possible to direct a course to a degree requirement (psychundergrad@torontomu.ca.
+You can inquire with the Psychology Undergraduate team to find out if it is possible to direct a course to a degree requirement (psychundergrad@torontomu.ca (opens in new window) ).

-Full time Psychology degree students do sometimes complete the day version of PSY 612 (opens in new window) .
+Full-time Psychology degree students do sometimes complete the day version of PSY 612 (opens in new window) .
 The first step for students who are interested in PSY 612 (opens in new window) is to find a Psychology faculty member to work with as your supervisor.

-PSY 612 (opens in new window) is less of a research-based course (as opposed to the 2 thesis courses), and more focused on the research planning/literature review side of things.
+PSY 612 (opens in new window) is less of a research-based course (as opposed to the 2 thesis courses) and more focused on the research planning/literature review side of things.
 If an instructor agrees to supervise you for this, they would create a course outline indicating what the weeks will look like (e.g., meetings, readings, graded components); the Psychology Undergraduate Administrative team will then create that course in MyServiceHub and enroll you.
 If you have a professor you think might be willing to do this for you, please speak with them, then let the Psychology Undergraduate team know at psychundergrad@torontomu.ca.

 Instructions for applying for the PSY 700: Research Practicum (opens in new window) will be sent via email in the semester before the course is offered.